Anterior knee pain in adolescents is a trauma that is localized in the front and center of the knee, right above the shin bone, below the kneecap.

 - Rigid or weak quadriceps and hamstrings.

-- Imbalance of thigh muscles that hold the knee joint
+- An imbalance of the thigh muscles that hold the knee joint

 - Undergoing inappropriate sports training methods or equipment